LLVMParty/RemillWorkshop/exercises/3_lifting/README.md

 remill-lift -bytes "48c1ef03488d047f480539050000c3" -address 0x1000 -arch amd64 -ir_out lift1.ll
 ```

-Exercise: clean up the function and reconstruct the LLVM IR
+Exercise: clean up the function and reconstruct the LLVM IR using the steps from the previous exercises.

 ## Recovering the calling convention